-- Swelling, tenderness, pain in the sac (scrotum); usually one sided, but occasionally on both sides
+- swelling, tenderness, pain in the testicle – usually one sided, but occasionally on both sides

 Sudden onset of intense pain in one testicle is a medical emergency.
-It is important to get medical attention as soon as possible.
+If this happens, it is important to get medical attention as soon as possible.

 Complications of epididymitis include:

-- Infertility, especially if both sides are involved
+- infertility (especially if both testicles are involved)